Historic PIE Recipes: Old-Time Favorite

 CREAM PIE (and Cheese Pie–it’s not cheesecake…)

-Old-fashioned cream pie is perhaps my absolute favorite.
+Old-fashioned cream pie is perhaps my absolute favorite of all historic pie recipes.
 Sweet, smooth, creamy, and delicious when drizzled with thinned raspberry pie filling, crushed fresh berries, or other similar topping.

 “JUMBLE” RECIPE, KEEP CUSTARD OR CREAM PIE FROM SOAKING THE CRUST, AND LEMON PIE RECIPE